 Anyone who has ever grown plants outdoors will know how quickly pests can decimate your entire food crop.
 You can lose everything in just days.
 Even if you aren’t that unlucky, pests can massively reduce your harvest.

-With hydroponics, pests are rarer.
+With hydroponic gardening, pests are rarer.
 Insect pests can certainly still be a factor, but you won’t be faced by raccoons, pigeons, rabbits, squirrels, etc., trying to munch up your plants.
 You may also find that there are fewer insect pests to contend with, although they can spread quickly through a hydroponic system.

 This will depend a great deal on your system and your options for soil growing methods, but on the whole, hydroponics can be a financially viable alternative to growing in soil.
 It will likely become even more so in the future.